Crossy147/scala-commons/docs/RPCFramework.md

 #### Overloaded remote methods

 It is also possible to overload RPC methods.
-However, in order to do it, one must annotate all the overloads with `@RPCName` annotation to give each overloaded variant unique name.
+However, in order to do it, one must annotate all the overloads with `@RPCName` annotation to give each overloaded variant a unique name.

 #### Non-abstract members

 RPC interface traits may also contain non-abstract methods and fields.
 These will be simply ignored by the RPC framework, which means they will be invoked locally.
-This may be either on client or server:
+This may be either on the client or the server:
-* When local method is called by the client (on the proxy implementation), the method is invoked on the client.
+* When a local method is called by the client (on the proxy implementation), the method is invoked on the client.
 However, that method may by itself call other, possibly remote methods, so you can't assume that a non-abstract method doesn't involve comunication with the server.
-* When local method is called by the server (on the actual implementation), the method is invoked on the server.
+* When a local method is called by the server (on the actual implementation), the method is invoked on the server.
 In particular, a server-side implementation of a remote method may use a local method.

 RPC traits are a part of code shared between the client and the server.
 For example, in a ScalaJS application that contacts a Scala(JVM) server, RPC traits would most likely be [cross-compiled](https://www.scala-js.org/doc/project/cross-build.html).
 Server-side code is supposed to implement these interfaces while client-side code is supposed to use them through auto-generated proxies (described later in this documentation).

 ## Choosing a serialization mechanism

-RPC framework requires that every parameter of every RPC method and result type of every RPC function is serializable.
+The RPC framework requires that every parameter of every RPC method and the result type of every RPC function is serializable.
 What it means exactly is determined by serialization mechanism used.
 The framework assumes that serialization is typeclass-based.
 An example of such mechanism is the [`GenCodec` framework](GenCodec.md) which is also a part of AVSystem commons.
 Another, external example of such serialization library is [µPickle](http://www.lihaoyi.com/upickle-pprint/upickle/) for JSON serialization.

 In typeclass-based serialization there usually is some typeclass, e.g. `Writer` for serializing and e.g. `Reader` for deserializing (`Writer` and `Reader` may be the same typeclass, e.g. `Codec`).
 Type `T` is serializable when there is an instance of typeclass `Writer` for type `T`, i.e. there is an implicit value of type `Writer[T]` available.
 Similarly, `T` is de-serializable when there's an implicit instance of `Reader` for it.